Kimchi-Making

 2 tbsp of cane sugar

-The Not Essential Ingredients
+The Non-Essential Ingredients

-1 medium size carrot julienned
+1 medium sized carrot, julienned

 2 small onions cut into thin slices